 3. Anyone can use an AED

-Virtually anyone can use an AED.
-In fact, one studied showed that untrained, sixth-grade children can correctly use an AED in as little as 90 seconds in comparison to paramedics who take an average of 60 seconds.
-Based on the AED’s instructions alone, the children performed the task with “no significant difference” from the trained professionals.*
+Almost anyone can use an AED.
+One study showed that untrained, sixth-grade children can correctly use an AED in as little as 90 seconds in comparison to paramedics who take an average of 60 seconds.
+Based on the AED’s instructions alone, the children performed the task with “no significant difference” from the trained professionals.

 5. They provide peace of mind